milesj/milk/readme.md

 * Chrome 8+
 * Firefox 4+
 * Internet Explorer 9+
-* Safari 4+
+* Safari 5.1+
-* Opera 10.5+
+* Opera 12+

 Why a minimum requirement of IE9?
-Simply put, IE8 and below do not support functionality like `getComputedStyle()`, `getElementsByClassName()`, `matchesSelector()`, class lists, advanced CSS3 selectors, HTML5 elements, event handling, and much more.
+Simply put, IE8 and below do not support functionality like `getComputedStyle()`, `getElementsByClassName()`, `matchesSelector()`, class lists, ECMAScript 5 features, advanced CSS3 selectors, HTML5 elements, event handling, and much more.
 By removing these outdated browsers as a dependency, the code base can be greatly reduced.

 Furthermore, Milk is intended to be used in modern browsers supporting the latest and greatest.
 It's best to start preparing for the future.